How to Self-tape Auditions

 Setting up the room

-Ensure that background noise is kept to a minimum and that the camera is at eye-level.
-The light source should be in front of you and not in shot.
-Don’t sit with a window behind you, and try to find a plain background to film against.
+Ensure that background noise is kept to a minimum and that the camera is at your eye-level.
+Your light source should be in front of you and not in the shot - don’t sit with a window behind you as it can put you in shadow.

 Before you start filming

 Learn your lines and rehearse.
-Read any instructions that you may have been sent, thoroughly.
-Get a friend to read in the other lines if necessary.
+Read any instructions that you may have been sent, thoroughly and check if you need to film an ident for your self-tape.
+Get a friend or fellow actor to read in the other lines if necessary.

 Props and costume

-Make sure your clothing is appropriate for the character - though It’s not necessary to rent a costume.
+Make sure your clothing is appropriate for the character although it’s not necessary to rent a costume.
 Only use props that are essential to the performance.
-Don't worry too much about the action in the scene - they want to see your performance.

 - Your eye line should be close to the camera as they want to see both sides of your face.